microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 ## Psion Power List

 Psionic characters can manifest any of their powers, so long as the power level is equal or below ½ their class level, rounded down (unlike spellcasters, who round-up).
 Unlike spells, all aspects of a power do not automatically scale with level.
-Instead, they are augmented with additional

-Hit Points (HP).
+Instead, they are augmented with additional Hit Points (HP).
 The augmenting HP cost is noted under each power's entry.
+Like casters, Psions can select a "signature" power per power level from 1st upward, reducing its cost by 2 HP.

-The combined hit point cost for manifesting and augmented a power cannot exceed the character's psionic class level.
-Thus, a 3rd level psychic could manifest a level one power by spending 1 hit point, and augment it by spending 2 additional hit points for a total hit point cost of 3.
+The combined HP cost for manifesting and augmenting a power cannot exceed the character's psionic class level.
+Thus, a 3rd level psion could manifest a level 1 power by spending 1 HP, and augment it by spending 2 additional HP for a total HP cost of 3.

-Temporary hit points cannot be used to manifest powers.
-Like casters, healing spells cast on an injured psion only heal ¼ of the given amount.
+Temporary HP cannot be used to manifest powers.
+Like casters, after casting a Psion power or spell, healing spells cast on an injured psion only heal ¼ of the given amount.

-**Power Difficulty Class:** The Difficulty Class (DC) for all powers is:

-10 + Psionic Level + Psionic's MIND bonus
+**Power Difficulty Class (DC):** 10 + Psionic Level + Psionic's MIND bonus

-**Psionic vs. Magical Effects:** Powers interact with spells and spells interact with powers inthe same way a spell or normal spell-like ability interactswith another spell or spell-like ability.
-For example, detectmagic detects psionics and dispel psionics dispels magic.
+**Psionic vs. Magical Effects:** Powers interact with spells and spells interact with powers in the same way a spell or normal spell-like ability interacts with another spell or spell-like ability.
+For example, detect magic detects psionics and dispel psionics dispels magic.

+### 0-Level Psion Powers

+**Inkling:** Weakly manifest psionic power, allowing tiny objects to move unpredictably.

+**Contact:** Project gibberish into a target's mind. _Duration_: 1 minute.

+**Mental Spike:** Deal 1d4 force damage _Duration_: Instant.

 ### 1st-Level Psion Powers